Victor Oulton, President

+Victor Oulton is part of WG Oulton & Sons Ltd located in Martock, Hants County.
+The Oulton family has been farming the land for four generations, and all of the current members of the family are involved in the business; Victor, his wife Novadawn and son Wyatt are farming with with his Dad (Mike), Mom, (Dianne) and brother (Wayne, Nicole and their young family).
+In addition to the Hereford beef cattle, you can find a variety of other animals – sheep, deer, elk, free range poultry, wild boar, kangaroos and a provincially inspected abattoir and poultry processing plant, orchard and woodlot.
 Victor has served on various agricultural boards over the years and is no stranger to beef show and sales.
-At the national level, Victor is the CFA Director for NSFA.
+At the national level, Victor was the CFA Director for NSFA.
 Victor’s work on NSFA Committees includes: Agriculture Wildlife Issues Committee, Direct to Market Small Scale Working Group and Deadstock.
 Victor is also involved in 4H and Past President of the Canadian Hereford Association, Maritime Hereford Association and the Windsor Agricultural Society.